How to Future-proof Your Career

 According to McKinsey, intentional learning can be developed by adopting two critical mindsets and five core skills.
 The first is a growth mindset – that is, a belief that your competencies are unlimited – that you are capable of evolving and changing as a person.
 This is in contrast to a fixed mindset – a belief that you are who you are, that you cannot change, and your talents are finite.
 Cultivating a growth mindset requires you to recognize that “failures and mistakes are not indicative of the limits of your intellect but rather tools that inform how you develop.”

 The second critical mindset is one of active curiosity, which McKinsey labels the “engine of intentional learning.”
-Curiosity is an openness to new ideas and a channel for inspiration, and it motivates people to learn more and more.
-Many people are naturally curious, but those who aren’t can cultivate it, which is great because curiosity is useful at any stage in your career.
+Curiosity is an openness to new ideas and a channel for inspiration.
+It motivates people to learn more and more.
+Many people are naturally curious, but those who aren’t can cultivate it.
+This is great because curiosity is useful at any stage in your career.

 There is a huge opportunity awaiting those who are willing to redevelop themselves.
+Future-proof your career today.
 It’s just a question of seizing it.